Discover it® chrome: No Fuss Rewards

-When the Discover it card hit the scene, it made waves with hype from their marketing campaign, with a high 5% cash back on special rotating categories.
-They've just released the Discover it® chrome - Double Cash Back your first year card.
+When the Discover it® card hit the scene, it made waves with hype from their marketing campaign, with a high 5% cash back on special rotating categories.
+They've just released the Discover it® chrome card.
 Let's take a look at what new benefits they're offering.

 How This Card Works

-First Year Bonus: New cardmembers get double the rewards you've earned at the end of your first year.
+First year bonus.
+Get your rewards matched at the end of your first year.

 Who This Card Is Best For